polyscone/tofu/README.md

 The `CHECK_BCE` variable controls the package pattern to use when printing compiler bounds check elimination decisions.
 For example, `make CHECK_BCE=./internal/foo` will build with `-gcflags "./internal/foo=-d=ssa/check_bce"`.

+The benchmark count can be set via the `BENCH_COUNT` variable.

 If any binaries expect to be a Windows GUI without a terminal/console attached then setting the `WINDOWSGUI` variable to anything will build with `-ldflags "-H windowsgui"`.

 For all available `make` rules check the `Makefile` in the root of the project.